perseas/Pyrseas/docs/configitems.rst

-- metadata: Path, relative to the root of the repository, where :program:`dbtoyaml` and :program:`yamltodb` place or expect the YAML specification files for the database objects when the :option:`--multiple-files` option is used.
+- metadata: Path, relative to the root of the repository, where :program:`dbtoyaml` and :program:`yamltodb` place or expect the YAML specification files for the database objects when the `--multiple-files` option is used.
 The default value (defined in the system ``config.yaml``) is **metadata**.

 - path: Absolute path to the root of the repository.
 This should